jchen-parasoft/coverage-report-action/README.md

-# Run Parasoft SOAtest action
+# Run Parasoft SOAtest

 [![Build](https://github.com/parasoft/run-soatest-action/actions/workflows/build.yml/badge.svg?branch=master)](https://github.com/parasoft/run-soatest-action/actions/workflows/build.yml)

-This action enables you to run functional tests with Parasoft SOAtest and review results on GitHub.
+This action enables you to run static analysis and execute tests with Parasoft SOAtest and review results on GitHub.

 Parasoft SOAtest is an enterprise-grade solution that simplifies complex testing for business-critical transactions through APIs, message brokers, databases mainframes, ERPs, browser-based UIs, and other endpoints.
+SOAtest helps QA teams ensure secure, reliable, compliant business applications with an intuitive interface to create, maintain, and execute end-to-end testing scenarios.
 - Request [a free trial](https://www.parasoft.com/products/parasoft-soatest/soatest-request-a-demo/) to receive access to Parasoft SOAtest's features and capabilities.
 - See the [user guide](https://docs.parasoft.com/display/SOA20232) for information about Parasoft SOAtest's capabilities and usage.